Kubecost and OpenCost: Native FinOps in Kubernetes

 - Cost allocation: per pod, namespace, label, deployment.

-- Optimisation recommendations: right-sizing, spot, abandoned workloads.
+- Optimisation recommendations: rightsizing, spot, abandoned workloads.

-- Showback/Chargeback: internal team invoices.
+- Showback/Chargeback: internal team cost reports.

-- Forecasting: cost predictions.
+- Forecasting: spending predictions.

 - Alerting: budget-exceeded notifications.